hollywilkalis/regency-registries/README.md

 ## Setup/Installation Requirements

-*In terminal (or other tool used to access command line), navigate to location where files will be saved *To clone, run command $ git clone https://github.com/hollywilkalis/my-zoo.git
+*In terminal (or other tool used to access command line), navigate to location where files will be saved *To clone, run command $ git clone https://github.com/hollywilkalis/regency-registries.git
 * Change into project directory $ cd regency-registries
+* To view a live version of the page, visit http://hollywilkalis.github.io/regency-registries

 ## Support and contact details